Do It (Nelly Furtado song): Composition

 Furtado has credited the influence of 1980s musicians such as Blondie, Madonna, the Police, Prince and Talking Heads on Loose, saying that the album's creative team "were picking up on some of the more surreal, theatrical elements of '80s music, the stuff that puts you in sort of a dream state.
 There's a mysterious, after-midnight vibe to this album that's extremely visceral.
 I want people to escape into the music and indulge their most animalistic impulses."
 Referring to the sexually suggestive lyrics in "Do It" and other songs on Loose, Furtado cited the influence of what she described as "the assertive female sexuality of '90s hip-hop, from Queen Latifah to MC Lyte, Yo-Yo, Salt-N-Pepa, TLC.
 They were sexy, smart and creative—strong women in control.
 That's what I like about the sexual content on Loose: It's very organic."

 Plagiarism controversy

-The melody, chord progression and other elements were allegedly sampled from remix of the song "Acid Jazzed Evening" by Finnish demoscene artist Janne Suni, which was available as a chiptune-style 4-channel Amiga module file.
+The melody, chord progression and other elements were sampled from a cover of the song "Acid Jazzed Evening" by Finnish demoscene artist Janne Suni, which was available as a chiptune-style 4-channel Amiga module file.
 In 2009, Finnish record label Kernal Records Oy sued Timbaland and Furtado for copyright infringement; the case was dismissed in 2011, with the judge finding that "Acid Jazzed Evening" was first published on the internet and had not been properly copyrighted in the United States.